filamentphp/filament/packages/infolists/docs/03-entries/02-text.md

     ->formatStateUsing(fn (string $state): string => __("statuses.{$state}"))
 ```

-## Adding a placeholder if the cell is empty
+## Adding a placeholder if the entry is empty

-Sometimes you may want to display a placeholder if the cell's value is empty:
+Sometimes you may want to display a placeholder if the entry's value is empty:

 ```php
 use Filament\Infolists\Components\TextEntry;